COVID-19 Hospital Data System That Bypasses CDC Plagued By Delays, Inaccuracies

 But the old CDC approach interpreted the data a step further.
 CDC posted estimates derived from the data to show an approximation of the actual availability of ICU beds, accounting for the lags and gaps in reporting.
 These estimates — promised on the HHS website — have not been updated in over a week.

-By contrast, the CDC data was updated three times a week.
+By contrast, the CDC estimates was updated three times a week.
 And while the data sent to CDC was vetted for accuracy before being posted publicly, the data sent to the new platform appears to be posted as it is received and contains multiple anomalies, analysts note.

 Since the beginning of the pandemic, hospitals have been reporting bed capacity and other key data to CDC through its National Healthcare Safety Network COVID-19 module.
 No hospital staff interviewed by NPR described problems with this system.
 They said it had been used by hospitals for 15 years to monitor the impact of other illnesses, and that staff are comfortable with it.